 Seeking medical advice will also work in your favour if you later make a claim.
 This is because it demonstrates a link between the accident and your injuries.

-2. Record the accident
+2. Record the work accident

 Next, you should record the accident in your company’s accident handbook.
 If you are not well enough, ask someone else to do it for you.
 Be sure to request a copy of the entry and amend any incorrect details.